jungleroboticsprogramming/Mettaton/Readme.md

+(The actual code is contained in Refactored Mettaton/src/org/usfirst/frc/team3627/robot)

 This is a robust object-oriented implementation of the code that drives Mettaton 2016.
 The classes here are designed so that they can be easily reused for years to come; hopefully,